bUnit-dev/bUnit/docs/site/docs/test-doubles/auth.md

 [!code-csharp[UserRightsTest.cs](../../../samples/tests/xunit/UserRightsTest.cs?start=101&end=117&highlight=4-7)]

-The highlighted line shows how the <xref:Bunit.TestDoubles.TestAuthorizationContext.SetClaims(System.Security.Claims.Claim[])> method is used to pass two instances of the `Claim` type.
+The highlighted line shows how the <xref:Bunit.TestDoubles.BunitAuthorizationContext.SetClaims(System.Security.Claims.Claim[])> method is used to pass two instances of the `Claim` type.

 ### Example of passing both roles, claims, and policies